lgabs/spacy-fasttext/Readme.md

 ## Loading FastText vectors on Spacy

-Tbe requirements are really simple.
+The requirements are really simple.

 ## Requirements

-You should have docker
+You should have docker.

 ## Download the FastText vector